Lau-Ren/javasnake/README.md

 # Object Oriented Javasnake
-Build a simple snake game with HTML, Object Oriented JavaScript, CSS and jQuery.
+Build a simple [snake game](http://playsnake.org/) with HTML, Object Oriented JavaScript, CSS and jQuery.

 ## Learning Objectives
 1. Master HTML tables, rows and cells.
 1. Practice using several useful jQuery methods, including: `addClass, removeClass, hasClass, next, closest, children, index, append, on`, and `eq`.
 1. Learn about using `window.setInterval()` to handle timed or reoccurring events.
 1. Really embrace the idea of objects as modules.
-Give each of your controller objects its own .js file, and require them in as needed.
+Each of your controller objects has its own .js file.
+Require them in as needed.
 1. Make the game your own!
 Go wild with the CSS, or add in a unique new feature.

 ## Plan